Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 Conscious fishing and the lionfish invasion

 “Fishing, hunting, if it’s for survival, then it can be respected.
-If it’s to exploit it cannot.
+If it’s meant to be exploited, it cannot.
 If I eat meat, it is that of the invasive fish,” declares Felix.

-Another objective of the Center is to revive the guardians of the sea: Local fishermen, many of whose objective is to control fishing, protecting necessary species for the balance of the ecosystem from being killed.
+Another objective of the Center is to revive the guardians of the sea: local fishermen, many of whom aim to control fishing and protect necessary species for the balance of the ecosystem from being killed.
 Parrotfish, for example, clean parasites that grow on corals and eat the algae that compete with them and smother reefs.
-In addition, each of these fish discharge up to 100 kg of white sand per year, counteracting the erosion of beaches.
+In addition, each of these fish discharges up to 100 kg of white sand per year, counteracting the erosion of beaches.

 Felix and Esteban say that it is common to find sharks with hooks in their mouths, dead, lying on the shore, discarded, and conclude that “when a resource is overexploited, something must be done about it.”

 Although lionfish are not a problem in their natural habitat – the Australian coasts and the Red Sea – they have posed a serious threat to the coral reefs of the Caribbean Sea for more than 10 years.
 It is a voracious predator without a predator and reproduces fast.
-It is capable of destabilizing marine ecosystems and altering local economies.
+It can destabilize marine ecosystems and alter local economies.

 “It eats many species, yet nobody eats it.
 With its toxin, it frightens large prey.
 But it is not poisonous, and it can be eaten,” explains Esteban, who regularly participates in fishing tournaments organized by the South Caribbean Artisan Fishermen Association, and in activities to raise awareness amongst the community on the invasive fish problem.